Steer Clear of Weather-Related Pipe Bursts: Tips & What to Look For This Winter

 - Never turn your heat down too low!

 - If you turn a faucet on and water does not come out, don’t take a chance – call a plumber!

 Remember, pipes can burst as long as two days after a cold spell.
-It takes longer for water temperature to decrease, as compared to air temperature.
+It takes longer for the water temperature to decrease than the air temperature.
 This lapse in time does not mean a disaster won’t happen – it only means it could be delayed.
-As the weather becomes blisteringly cold, especially here in Western New York, be sure to inspect and prepare your home for these unforeseen and devastating events.
+As the weather becomes blisteringly cold, be sure to inspect and prepare your home for these unforeseen and devastating events.